 'Being proactive is critical,' adds Darius.
 'Use LinkedIn to approach companies.
 Also, send letters and pick up the phone.
 Being one step ahead gives you a competitive advantage.'

 Do your research and apply to companies that interest you.
 Tailor each application and ask if there are any entry-level positions available, as you're looking to break into the industry.
-If you don't ask, you don't get.
-The organisation might not have any suitable openings, but you can still use the opportunity to your advantage.
-Ask if you could do some work experience for the company or shadow one of its employees.
-Never waste an opportunity.
+The organisation might not have any suitable openings, but you can still use the opportunity to your advantage by asking if you could do some work experience for the company or shadow one of its employees.